DrN3MESiS/NewGoogleCPP/README.md

-# New Google Algo for finding words in C++
-Google Algorithm for searching words in C++
+# [C++] Trie Algorithm for Word Searching in Real-time.
+Based on the Google Search Engine Algorithm

-Alan Maldonado
+Author: Alan Enrique Maldonado Navarro
-Andree Marco